piermorel/citation_explorer/README.md

     'disp',30);
 ```

-Output (these are papers that cite the same papers cited by the seed article):
+Command-line output (these are papers that cite the same papers cited by the seed article):

 | N_appearences  | N_citations | Paper info |
 | --- | --- | --- |